wbcmedia/wbcmedia.github.io/draft.md

 **_Freddie_** : Where will you go Mrs T?

 **_Tripps_** : Oh, I don't know.
 I'll probably live on the streets.
-At least I've still got my looks, might make a few quid table-dancing at the Hanging Gate.
+At least I've still got my looks.
+I might make a few quid table-dancing at the Hanging Gate.

 **_Mrs Buttermuffin_** : Don't be silly Mrs Tripps, table-dancing at the Hanging Gate?
 With those low ceilings?
 It wouldn't be safe.
 Now, stop all this talk about living on the streets.
 That man has taken what's ours.
 I'm not having it.
 We're going to fight back.
 We're going to ruin his plans.